Cancer Treatment

 Is cancer treatment CRA eligible in Canada?

 Yes.
-Cancer treatment costs are eligible medical expenses under the CRA's Medical Expense Tax Credit (METC).
-They qualify under several provisions of the Income Tax Act, including medical services by a medical practitioner (paragraph 118.2(2)(a)), hospital services (paragraph 118.2(2)(e)), and prescribed drugs and medications (paragraph 118.2(2)(n)).
-No prescription, written certification, or Form T2201 is required for the treatment itself, though prescriptions are required for drug claims.
-Because these expenses are METC eligible, they can also be reimbursed through an HSA or PHSP.
+Cancer treatment costs are CRA-eligible medical expenses, covering medical services, hospital fees, and prescribed medications.
+No prescription is required for the treatment itself, though prescriptions are needed for drug claims.
+Because these expenses are CRA-eligible, they can be reimbursed through your HSA.

 What Qualifies